spoonapps/docs/getting_started/tour_i_-_hello_world/tour_i.md

 Congrats on your first push!
 What just happened?

 ```
-spoon push		# The push command commits any image to the Spoonium Hub.
+spoon push		# The push command commits any image to the Spoon Hub.
 Push complete	# Signals the image has uploaded.
 Image is public	# Pushed images are publicly added to the account of the logged-in user.
 ```

-Once the `Push complete` message appears in your command prompt, the image is on the [Spoonium Hub](/hub), which functions similarly to a remote repository in Git - it allows your work to be accessed from any computer with access to the remote.
-You can view your new image by going to https://spoonium.net/hub/[*username*]/helloworld.
+Once the `Push complete` message appears in your command prompt, the image is on the [Spoon Hub](/hub), which functions similarly to a remote repository in Git - it allows your work to be accessed from any computer with access to the remote.
+You can view your new image by going to https://spoon.net/hub/[*username*]/helloworld.

-Repository pages on Spoonium serve as complete version histories of different images, just like remote repositories in Git, and every Spoonium user has an unlimited number of public repositories.
+Repository pages on Spoon serve as complete version histories of different images, just like remote repositories in Git, and every Spoon user has an unlimited number of public repositories.

 Public repositories are great for sharing work with others.
 They're a quick and easy access point for colleagues, collaborators, or end users to access, download, and run your project.
 Read more about repositories [here](/docs/hub#repositories).